More than 40% of stroke survivors deal with post-stroke depression.

-Post stroke depression can also be caused by many other changes to the brain, too.
-For instance, if stroke causes damage to the frontal lobes – which help regulate emotion, decision making, and judgement – then post stroke depression can occur.
+Stroke can cause depression through biological changes to the brain.
+For instance, if stroke causes damage to the frontal lobes – which help regulate emotion, decision-making, and judgment – then post-stroke depression can occur.

 2. Thought Patterns

-A shift in judgement can cause a stroke survivor to move from thoughts like ‘this situation sucks but at least I’m okay’ to ‘this situation sucks and I will never get back to my old self.’
-This shift in judgement can create a slippery slope that slides into depression.
+A shift in judgment can cause a stroke survivor to move from thoughts like ‘this situation sucks but at least I’m okay’ to ‘this situation sucks and I will never get back to my old self.’
+This shift in judgment can create a slippery slope that slides into depression.

 3. Lifestyle and Abilities

-Stroke often takes away hobbies and abilities from a patient that may have once been beloved.
-This may trigger grief, and depression is one of the stages of grief after stroke.
+Stroke often takes away hobbies and abilities from a patient that may have once been beloved (although not always permanently).
+Whether this is temporary or permanent, these changes may trigger grief, and depression is one of the stages of grief after stroke.

 4. Changes in the Way Others Treat You

-Perhaps the most frustrating and hurtful side effect of disability is a negative shift in the way others treat you.
+Perhaps the most frustrating and hurtful implication of disability is a negative shift in the way others treat you.
 Since humans are social creatures who crave connection, a negative shift in interpersonal connections can trigger depression.